Augmented Lagrangian Method for Second-Order Cone Programs under Second-Order Sufficiency: Well-Posedness and Convergence Analysis of ALM for SOCPs

 which simultaneously verifies both inclusions in \eqref{pt9} and thus completes the proof. \end{proof} It follows from Theorem~\ref{solv} that, at each iteration $k$, the condition $\lk\in\B_\ve(\bl)$ on the current multiplier in Algorithm~\ref{Alg1} allows us to find an exact local solution to the optimization problem \eqref{ag1} such that $\Vert u^k-\bx\Vert\le\ell\Vert\lk-\bl\Vert$.
 Then the Lipschitz continuity of $\nabla_x\L(\cdot,\lk,\rok)$ around $u^k$ ensures that for any $\ek\ge 0$ we can get an $\ek$-solution $\xkk$ satisfying both the approximate stationary condition \eqref{xkk} and the same estimate

 as the exact solution $u^k$ to the optimization problem \eqref{ag1} under consideration.
 Now we are ready to proceed with local convergence analysis of Algorithm~\ref{Alg1}, which mainly exploits the two major ingredients and the corresponding results developed above: {\bf(1)} {\em SOSC} \eqref{SOSC} at $(\ox,\olm)$ and the associated {\em second-order growth} of the augmented Lagrangian, and {\bf(2)} the {\em calmness} of the multiplier mapping.
-In addition, we assume that the set of Lagrange multipliers is a {\em singleton} in the {\em most interesting case} where $\Phi(\ox)=0$.
-The main reason for imposing this restriction is that the convergent analysis of the general case is conducted by using an iterative framework proposed by Fisher in \cite[Theorem~1]{Fis02}.
-However, the latter result demands an error bound estimate the for consecutive terms of the ALM method.
-Deriving such an estimate for SOCPs with $\Phi(\ox)=0$ is our ongoing research project.
-When $\Phi(\ox)\ne 0$, the desired estimate for the consecutive terms in the ALM algorithm can be established by using the {\em uniform growth condition} from Theorem~\ref{ugrowth} without the uniqueness requirement for Lagrange multipliers, while we omit this consideration in what follows by taking into account the size of the paper.
-Note that for NLPs such an analysis has been conducted by Fern\'andez and Solodov \cite{FeS12}.
+In addition, we assume that the set of Lagrange multipliers is a {\em singleton}.
+The main reason for imposing this restriction is that the convergent analysis of the general case, namely when the set of Lagrange multipliers is not a singleton, is conducted by using an iterative framework proposed by Fischer in \cite[Theorem~1]{Fis02}.
+However, the latter result demands an error bound estimate the for consecutive terms of the ALM.
+Deriving such an estimate for SOCPs is our ongoing research project.
 The following theorem establishes the linear convergence of Algorithm~\ref{Alg1} in both exact and inexact frameworks of the ALM with an arbitrarily chosen tolerance in \eqref{xkk} in the form $\ek=o\big(\sigma(\xk,\lk)\big)$, where $\sigma(x,\lm)$ is the error bound from \eqref{res}. \begin{theorem}[\bf primal-dual convergence of ALM] Let $(\bx,\bl)$ be a solution to the KKT system \eqref{KKT}, let SOSC \eqref{SOSC} hold at $(\ox,\olm)$, and let the multiplier mapping $M_{\ox}$ from \eqref{mulmap} be calm at $((0,0),\olm)$ and $\Lm(\ox)=\{\olm\}$.
 Then there exist positive numbers $\bar\gamma$ and $\bar\rho$ ensuring the following: for any starting point $(x^0,\lambda^0)\in\B_{\bar\gamma}(\bx,\bl)$ and any $\rok\ge\bar\rho$, Algorithm~{\rm\ref{Alg1}} generates a sequence of iterates $(\xk,\lk)$ with a tolerance in \eqref{xkk} arbitrary chosen as $\ek=o(\sigma(\xk,\lk))$ such that $(\xk,\lk)$ converges to $(\ox,\bl)$ as $k\to\infty$, and the rate of this convergence is linear. \end{theorem} \begin{proof} Let $\rhola,\gamma_\bl$, $\ellla$ be the positive constants taken from Theorem~{\rm\ref{growth}(iii)}, and let $\kappa_i$ and $\gamma_i$ for $i=1,2,3$ be positive constants taken from the Lipschitzian estimates \eqref{eb}, \eqref{eb1}, and \eqref{pt1}, respectively.
 Picking the positive constants $\kappa$ and $\hat\gamma$ from \eqref{eq49}, $\ell$ from \eqref{eq21}, and $\epsilon$ from Theorem~\ref{solv}, define the positive numbers

 Assume also without loss of generality that

 and then show that for any starting point $(x^0,\lambda^0)\in\B_{\bar\gamma}(\bx,\bl)$ there exists a sequence $\{(\xk,\lk)\}$ generated by Algorithm~\ref{Alg1} with any $\rok\ge\bar\rho$ such that